BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

     123,My cool product
     ```

-  - via [import callback function](#import-result-callback--result-document-generation) you can generate a response document
+  - via [result callback function](#import-result-callback--result-document-generation) you can generate a response document
   - requests with `async` parameter are run in the background.
 As response you get a URL from which you can fetch the current status and result of the started import (see next bullet point)
   - provided parameters can be accessed in raw data fields and attribute mapping via `{{ parameter1 }}` or `{{ anotherParam }}` - the values come from the URL parameters and can be named however you want, see [parametrized dataports](#parametrized-dataports)
 - ```